-The third way that people also make money is by saving and investing.
-Money can be used to make more money!
+The third way you make money is by saving and investing.
+Believe it or not, money can be used to make more money!

-People who are not adults cannot make complicated investments, but by putting your money into a savings account, you are giving it to grown-ups at the bank to make investments for you!
+People who are not legal adults cannot make complicated investments, but by putting your money into a savings account, you are giving it to the bank to make investments for you!
 When you make money this way, it is called earning interest.

-ACTIVITY #3: ABOUT COMPOUND INTEREST
+ACTIVITY #3: COMPOUND INTEREST